mbaumer/us_hep_funding/docs/_states/CO.md

 # CO -- Sen. Michael F. Bennet (D) and  Sen. Cory Gardner (R)
 ## Committees
-Michael F. Bennet is not on any of our key committees
+Michael F. Bennet is not on any of our key committees.

 Cory Gardner is the #5 Republican on the Senate Energy Subcommittee on Energy